kastentop2005/Revancify-X/README.md

 </details>

 ## Usage
-After installation, type `revancify` in termux and press enter.
+After installation, type `revx` in termux and press enter.

 Or use with arguments.
-Check them with `revancify -h` or `revancify --help`
+Check them with `revx -h` or `revx --help`

 # Thanks & Credits
 [Revanced](https://github.com/revanced)